easytarget/microPyEZfonts/README.md

 # Fonts for the MicroPython framebuffer

-A collection of fonts sourced from the [u8g2](https://github.com/olikraus/u8g2) project
+A collection of fonts sourced from the [u8g2](https://github.com/olikraus/u8g2) project and packaged for use on small devices, with small displays, running [MicroPython](https://micropython.org/)

-Thes fonts have been processed using the tools provided in Peter Hinches [`font-to-py`](https://github.com/peterhinch/micropython-font-to-py) repo, and can be used with either his (comprehensive) [writer](https://github.com/peterhinch/micropython-font-to-py/tree/master/writer) class, or the easy font writer class in this repo.
+These fonts have been processed using the tools provided in Peter Hinches excellent [`font-to-py`](https://github.com/peterhinch/micropython-font-to-py) repo, and can be used with either his (comprehensive) [writer](https://github.com/peterhinch/micropython-font-to-py/tree/master/writer) class, or the **easy FrameBuffer font** writer in this repo

 These can be used with any display that has a driver for the built-in microPyton [framebuffer](https://docs.micropython.org/en/latest/library/framebuf.html), I intend to build a driver database here for all screens tested and known to work